-- Paying large outstanding debts such as your housing bond after retirement.
+Having large outstanding debts, such as a bond, after retirement.

-You should start planning for your retirement when you receive your first pay cheque.
-Planning for your retirement should be seen as an ongoing process, not a once-off event.
+You MUST start planning for your retirement when you receive your first pay cheque.
+It is an ongoing process, not a once-off event.
+Make it a habit!

 How do you plan for retirement?